AlvinaC/SimpleChat/README.md

 1) Login screen

 a) login with a valid email id as there will be a verification email sent to it

 b) after verification login again with same details

-c) users in your project will be shown
+c) users in your firestore will be shown